You can download a copy of the report here.

-EDS’s latest report exploring the fundamental questions for ‘phase 3’ resource management law reform is being launched in Auckland on Monday 1 September, and Wellington on Wednesday 3 September.
+EDS’s latest report exploring the fundamental questions for ‘phase 3’ resource management law reform was launched in Auckland and Wellington in early September 2025.

 The report, authored by Dr Greg Severinsen and informed by international comparators, critiques seven key shifts envisaged for a future system, and offers workable solutions.